 If you get a recommendation from a friend or colleague, ensure the loss assessor is authorised by the FCA by searching the Financial Services Register.

 How does a loss assessor get paid?

-But some loss assessors might not charge for their time if you consent to using a recommended company to undertake the required repairs.
+But some loss assessors might not charge for their time if you use a recommended company to undertake the required repairs.

-Can I hire a loss adjuster?
+Can I hire a loss adjuster instead?

-Conducting the investigation and producing the subsequent report involve more work than that required of a loss assessor.
+Conducting the investigation and producing the report involves more work than that required of a loss assessor.
 This means it can cost more to employ a loss adjuster than a loss assessor.